#3 Letter Of Inspiration - Compassionate Machines: Humans.

 - It is exciting, because I can do everything for the first time, without any support from a company, or the protection of a boss, or the security of a superficial senior title.
 I am - just myself.
 Even though it is a huge initial effort, it's a time when I grow almost daily.
 I dive deeply into topics, I learn to translate my experience into a new context, to eventually reach the moment when I can apply this experience - let it be a client meeting, a lecture or a conversation about an acquisition.
 I’m preparing to eventually share my 'new', transformed knowledge.
 What's so exciting about all this, you may wonder?
 The moment of uncertainty; not knowing whether my idea will be understood, acknowledged or even lead to inspiration.
 The brief moment of silence, the VOID, which feels like minutes even though it only lasts seconds, triggers a feeling of floating without a firm ground below.…

 - It is a formative experience, because the moment of uncertainty triggers a void, which I learned to enjoy.
-The feeling of tightrope walking without a safety harness, which I described above, makes me relive on my own experience and forces me to use the latter in my arguments.
+The feeling of tightrope walking without a safety harness, which I described above, makes me rely on my own experience and forces me to use the latter in my arguments.
 A child who has once touched a burning candle, will not only avoid the the burning flames, but also will be careful when sitting around the campfire with friends.
-The art of enjoying the void is to instill what one experienced in the past into the present moment and instead of seeing the void as danger (burning campfire), enjoy it (gently warming fire).
+The art of enjoying the void is to instill what one experienced in the past into the present moment and instead of seeing the void as danger (burning campfire), enjoy the gently warming fire.

 Sharpening our sensory awareness is one way to learn transferring our experience into the now.
 Jack Ma, the founder of Alibaba and former teacher, illustrated the importance of our soft skills in a convincing interview at the WEF 2018 in Davos.
 He brought up the education system as an example to illustrate how crucial it will be in the future to reactivate our soft skills, like our talent for painting or music.